acelords/coreui-free-vue-admin-template/README.md

 ## Copyright and license

-copyright 2017 creativeLabs Łukasz Holeczek.
-Code released under [the MIT license](https://github.com/coreui/coreui-free-vue-admin-template/blob/master/LICENSE).
+Code released under the MIT license.
+See `LICENCE`
-There is only one limitation you cannot re-distribute the `CoreUI` as stock nor if you modify the `CoreUI`.
-In the past we faced some problems with persons who tried to sell `CoreUI` based templates.

 ## Support CoreUI Development
 CoreUI is an MIT licensed open source project and completely free to use.
 However, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.
 You can support development by: